mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

 HOC Interpreter
 ~~~~~~~~~~~~~~~

-    * HOC is an interactive interpreter which controls the 'structure' of the simulation:
+    * HOC is an interactive interpreter which controls the *structure* of the simulation:

         * creating morphologies
         * choosing which channels to apply and where, changing certain